alexarne/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer

-a visualization tool for different pathfinding algorithms.
+A visualization tool for different pathfinding algorithms.
 Walls are impassable and the weight of a cell specifies the cost of getting to that cell.
 The purpose of this project was to gain practical experience with React whilst also providing a user friendly experience for mobile users.

 ## Demonstration